Common knowledge has led to us to take for granted many of the sun’s risks. Many of them are nothing but myths, though. We’ll debunk them for you.

 4. You never used any sunscreen as a kid.
 Why bother now?

 It’s true that overexposing your body to the sun’s UV rays in the first 10 years of life doubles lifetime risk of melanoma.
 However, exposing your body to it later in life also counts.
-Weather you’re 5 or 50, you can reduce your risk of skin cancer at any stage in life.
+Wether you’re 5 or 50, you can reduce your risk of skin cancer at any stage in life.

 5. You won’t get sunburnt in the shade